LoginRadius/engineering-portal/content/guest-post/user-authentication-in-python/index.md

 * It integrates seamlessly into your applications.
 * It provides scalable infrastructure.

-# Integrating LoginRadius with Python and Flask
+<h1 id="integrating-loginradius-with-python-and-flask">Integrating LoginRadius with Python and Flask</h1>

 * This section covers setting up the demo application that we will be integrating LoginRadius into in the remaining parts of the tutorial.
 * It also covers LoginRadius integration with the Python and Flask demo application code.